zazaho/SimImg/README.md

 * escape of q: quit the viewer

 ## Technical remarks
-Some of the calculations can be time consuming and Simimg tries to be clever about not recalculating.
+Some of the calculations can be time-consuming and Simimg tries to be clever about not recalculating.
 It will store the calculated values in a database for future use.
 It recognises the pictures files by their MD5-hash which means that even if you move files or rename them, their